 The No Action Alternative results in a 34 percent increase in weekday PM peak hour trips and 25 percent increase in VMT compared to existing conditions.
 The PM peak hour volumes at the study intersections would increase on average by approximately 30 percent compared to existing conditions.
-The No Action Alternative would result in a significant impact on traffic operations because LOS standards would not be met at Fryelands Boulevard/US 2 and at 179th Avenue/US 2 intersections.
-Safety issues would accompany increased traffic volumes and worsening

-LOS; goals and policies focused on improving safety for all travel users and modes would reduce the impacts on traffic safety to a less-than-significant impact.
+The No Action Alternative would result in a less-than-significant impact on traffic operations because LOS standards would not be exceeded on any collector or arterial roadway within the City.
+Safety issues would accompany increased traffic volumes and worsening LOS; goals and policies focused on improving safety for all travel users and modes would reduce the impacts on traffic safety to a less-than-significant impact.
 Although the No Action Alternative would support working toward a yellow LOS for transit and Community Transit has identified increased transit frequency for Monroe, some corridors could continue to operate below the target yellow LOS standard, resulting in a less-than-significant impact on transit service.

-The growth in housing and jobs under the No Action Alternative would not result in freight traffic increases; therefore, no impact on rail traffic would occur.
-The City's new multimodal LOS standard (development of which is in progress) will be used to confirm impacts to pedestrian and bicycle facilities.
-However, the No Action Alternative would increase demand for pedestrian and bicycle facilities due to the increased development and population, resulting in a less-than-significant impact to pedestrian and bicycle facilities.
+The growth in housing and jobs under the No Action Alternative would not increase freight traffic; therefore, no impact on rail traffic would occur.
+The City's new multimodal LOS standard in the Transportation System Plan would not be adopted or implemented, resulting in a significant impact on pedestrian and bicycle facilities.

 Under the Proposed Action, additional growth in land use would result in 3 percent more weekday PM peak hour trips and 1 percent more VMT compared to the No Action Alternative.
 The increase in intersection traffic volumes is similar to the No Action Alternative, except slightly higher volume increases.
-The 179th Avenue/US 2 intersection would continue to operate at LOS F, similar to the No Action Alternative, but with a 10-second increase in delay.
-The Proposed Action would result in a significant impact on traffic volumes due to this increase in delay.
-Safety issues would accompany increased traffic volumes similar to under the No Action Alternative, and goals and policies focused on improving safety for all travel users and modes would reduce the impacts on traffic safety to a less-than-significant impact.
+The Proposed Action would result in a significant impact on roadway speeds (specifically on US 2) due to this increase in delay.
+Safety issues would accompany increased traffic volumes similar to the No Action Alternative, and goals and policies focused on improving safety for all travel users and modes would reduce the impacts on traffic safety to a lessthan-significant impact.
 Impacts on transit service and rail traffic under the Proposed Action would be the same as the No Action Alternative, resulting in a less-than-significant impact on transit service and no impact on rail traffic.
-Impacts of the Proposed Action on the pedestrian and bicycle network would be the same as under the No Action Alternative.
+Impacts of the Proposed Action on the pedestrian and bicycle network would be less-thansignificant due to adoption and implementation of the Transportation System Plan.

-7.3 Avoidance, Minimization, and Mitigation Measures
+4.3 Avoidance, Minimization, and Mitigation Measures